-Tourism – that is one of the fastest growing sectors in the Bulgarian economy with excellent opportunities for foreign investment with high return on investment ratios.
+Tourism – that is one of the fastest growing sector in the Bulgarian economy with excellent opportunities for foreign investment with high return on investment ratios.
 In 2000 privatization of almost 85 % of the assets in the tourist sector was completed.
-The number of foreign tourists grew, according to preliminary assessments, by more than 25%.
+The number of foreign tourists grew, according to preliminary assessments, with more than 25%.
 Exceptional interest is expected in relatively new but promising fields like historical and culture tourism etc. In 2014 Bulgaria was visited by 10 million tourists.
 Tourists from three countries – Greece, Romania and Turkey – account for 25% of all visitors.
 The sector contributed to 15% of GDP and supported 150 000 workplaces in 2014.

 Bulgarian Head Nod – when Bulgarians nod their heads up and down, they mean NO. When they move their heads from side to side, they mean YES.

 Bulgarian Name Days – “Name Days” are celebrated in addition to birthdays in Bulgaria.
 As a matter of fact, most Bulgarians value their ‘Name Day’ more than their birthday.
 A Name Day, or “Saints Day” is celebrated by people named after a particular Saint (e.g. everyone named Peter celebrates Saint Peter’s day).
 We could accurately say that “the Name Day is the feast day of the saint after whom one is named.”

 Bulgarian Yogurt – One thing that Bulgarians insist upon owning as their exclusive invention is yogurt – known in Bulgaria as kiselo mlyako.
 The country’s long and affectionate relationship with yogurt dates back to the Thracians, ancient: inhabitants of the Bulgarian lands, when stock-breeders placed sheep’s milk in lambskin bags around their waists and fermented yogurt using their own body heat.